-Interactive Counselling doesn’t believe that one mold fits all, so we offer a variety of counselling options to be as versatile as possible so you can pick what fits you best, such as:
+Interactive Counselling doesn’t believe that one mold fits all, so we offer a variety of counselling options to be as versatile as possible so you can pick what fits you best.

 It can be a great relief to share your worries and fears with someone who acknowledges your feelings and is able to help you reach a positive solution.